LongWeihan/longweihan.github.io/_pages/about.md

   Research on the capability of special cross-sections and periodic structures in controlling electromagnetic modes in waveguides, aiming to achieve targeted design of specific electric field modes and directions, serving the light field control of functional devices.

-- **Magneto-Optic Nonreciprocal Photonics**
+- **Heterogeneous Integrated Photonics**

-  Research on the application of the magneto-optic effect in integrated photonics platforms, focusing on the integrated design of magneto-optic materials and silicon photonic devices, promoting the realization and optimization of functional modules such as magneto-optic isolators and nonreciprocal devices in on-chip systems.
+  Research on integration methods, device design, and fabrication processes for combining various functional materials with mainstream photonic platforms such as silicon-based and SiN.
+Focused on exploring how to merge the advantageous properties of different materials onto a single chip through heterogeneous integration techniques, with the aim of developing novel multifunctional integrated photonic devices.

 ---

 ## Research Experience

 ### National Engineering Research Center for Electromagnetic Radiation Control Materials (State Key Laboratory), Chengdu, China
+### Polarization-Independent Magneto-Optic Waveguide Based on Vortex Propagation

+*Project Duration: Mar 2025 - Present*

+- **Simultaneously addressed major challenges in integrated isolators: polarization dependence and bandwidth limitation.**
+- Solved the polarization sensitivity issue by achieving effective magneto-optic interaction between TE/TM modes.
+- For TE and TM modes, respectively achieved 20 dB theoretical isolation bandwidths of 239.88 nm and 295.83 nm.

-Polarization-Independent Magneto-Optic Waveguide Based on Vortex Propagation
+### Polarization-Independent Magneto-Optic Waveguide Based on Vortex Propagation

 *Project Duration: Sep 2024 - Present*